Rami2301/LF7/README.md

 Individual Learning Goal
 ==========================

-During the hackathon, I aim to learn how to implement a computer vision-based facial recognition system and integrate it into a smart home security system.
+During the hackathon, I aim to develop the following competencies in smart home security and facial recognition:

+- Technical: Computer vision and machine learning algorithms for facial recognition
+- Problem-Solving: Analyzing and solving complex security problems
+- Collaboration: Effective teamwork for system design and implementation
+- Innovation: Creative solutions for secure and user-friendly smart homes

 DIY Problem Definition – 5WH Method
 =====================================